Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Proposed Method

-The proposed method aims to enhance visual prompt learning by using a retrieval database for analogy learning.
-We design to use retrieved results to conditionally generate visual prompts, referred to as retrieval-enhanced visual prompts.
-The visualization of cross-attention response map of retrieval-enhanced visual prompts and image patch tokens is shown in Figure \ref{fig:attention_map}.
-RePrompt shows stronger self-attention responses, e.g., interesting region expansion and higher attention values.
+The proposed method aims to enhance visual prompt learning by utilizing a retrieval database for analogy learning.
+The visual prompts generated from the retrieval results are referred to as retrieval-enhanced visual prompts.